-Any monies due applicants or students will be refunded within 30 days of cancellation, withdrawal, or termination.
-A withdrawal is considered to have occurred on the earlier of a) the date the student officially notifies the school of their intent to withdraw, or b) the point at which the student fails to meet the published attendance policies outlined in the school catalog.
-If a student has received a loan for tuition, a refund will be made to the lender to reduce the student's loan debt.
+Any monies due an applicant or student will be refunded within 30 days of the date of cancellation, withdrawal, or termination.
+A withdrawal is considered to have occurred on the earlier of a) the date the student officially notifies the School of their intent to withdraw, or b) the point at which the student fails to meet the published attendance policies outlined in the school catalog.
+If a student received a loan for tuition, a refund will be made to the lender to reduce the student's loan debt.
 If the amount of refund exceeds the unpaid balance of the loan, the remainder of the monies will be applied to any student financial aid programs from which the student received funding.
 Any remaining balance of funds will then be returned to the student.
 The refund computation will be based on the last date of student attendance.